plus-rkwitt/neural_persistence_dynamics/README.md

 **Note**: we normalize simulation parameter ranges to [-1,1] for training *only*, but evaluate on the actual range for R2 and SMAPE computation later.

+**Note**: Overall, the run in the above mentioned configuration should yield an average testing R2 score of approx. 0.845.

 ### Monitoring progress